DevPavan09/bash-scripting/README.md

     $ code.folderName
 ...

-# This is a repostory created to publsh all the Bash scripts and Project aitomation
+# This is a repostory created to publish all the Bash scripts and Project automation

 ...